jfnavarro/st_viewer/README.md

 * Download and compile Armadillo from http://arma.sourceforge.net/download.html

-	NOTE (Armadillo only needs to be built for Linux and OSX):
+	NOTE (Armadillo only needs to be built for Linux and OSX, for Windows you just need to download and extract it to a folder):

 	* Download the latest stable release and then open a terminal and type (x.xxx.x refers to the Armadillo version):